 Top tip: Dierama will grow in containers, but are much happier in the soil.
 In winter, mulch corms with well-rotted compost or manure if very cold weather is forecast.

-There are many varieties to choose if you're thinking about what to sow in September, from the purple and yellow old-fashioned favorite ‘Johnny Jump Up’ to the multi-colored ‘Chicky Chicks’ and ‘Pink Halo', which have pink-mauve petals which darker inky rings and yellow centers that look like slightly squashed-up faces.
+There are many varieties to choose from if you're thinking about what to sow in September, from the purple and yellow old-fashioned favorite ‘Johnny Jump Up’ to the multi-colored ‘Chicky Chicks’ and ‘Pink Halo', which have pink-mauve petals with darker inky rings and yellow centers that look like slightly squashed-up faces.

 Sow the seeds in a tray of dampened seed compost, cover with a little more compost and germinate on a warm, light windowsill.
 Prick out seedlings when they are large enough to handle and pot them on in peat-free compost.
-There's tips on how to transplant seedlings in our guide.
+There are tips on how to transplant seedlings in our guide.

 Harden off plants in spring and plant them out when the weather warms.